tymyrddin/blue-dfir/source/index.rst

 Digital forensics and incident response (DFIR)
 ===========================================================

 Memory forensics ties into many disciplines in cyber investigations.
 From the classical investigations that focus on user artifacts via malware analysis to large-scale hunting, memory forensics has many applications in security operations.

+Though DFIR is traditionally a reactive security function, tooling and advanced technology such as artificial intelligence (AI) and machine learning (ML), have enabled some organisations to leverage DFIR activity to influence and inform preventative measures.
+In such cases, making it a component within a proactive security strategy.

 ----